 Joining is easy.
 All you need to get going is $10,000.

 There are also no fees for joining, withdrawing, exiting, or investment switching.
-There is a 0.35% account keeping fee.
-If your account balance is above $300,000, your administration fee is capped at a balance of $300,000 (maximum of $1,050).
-(Administration and investment related fees and transaction costs apply.
-Buy/sell spreads may apply).
+There are administration fees and costs of 0.35% of your pension account balance per annum.
+If your account balance is above $300,000, your administration fees and costs are capped at a balance of $300,000 (maximum of $1,050).
+(Investment fees and costs apply.
+A reserving margin and buy/sell spreads may apply).
 For more details on fees and costs, visit our fees and costs page or download our Income Streams PDS.

 There are number of benefits to opening an Non-commutable account based pension.

-Make an appointment with a Vision Super Financial Planner who will provide information and advice about your super or pension.
+Make an appointment with a Vision Super Financial Planner who can provide information and advice about your super or pension.

 Bookings can also be made by calling 1300 300 820.